Last Updated on 17 December, 2020 by Veronica

 Day 6.
 From Newcastle to Hadrian’s Wall and Edinburgh

 On the way to Edinburgh, we stopped at Jedburgh Abbey and Melrose Abbey.
-We enter with the Explorer Pass.
+So, again, we enter with the Explorer Pass.

 We arrived in Edinburgh in the afternoon, at about 4.30 pm, left things at our hotel and ran to the castle to see if we could get in, as the last pass is at 5 pm, but we were late…